 Everyone rode high off the pavement in the 4WD Colorado — about on the same level as passengers in bigger trucks — and had good views out.

 Just because the Colorado is mid-sized doesn’t mean it scrimps on passenger room, particularly in the front seats.
 Legroom is a huge 45 inches there, and headroom is a generous 41.4 inches.
 Both measurements are more than the Tacoma’s.
-The Colorado Crew Cab’s back seat was surprisingly comfortable, too, with nearly 36 inches of legroom.
+The Colorado Crew Cab’s back seat was surprisingly comfortable, too so is perfect to travel with all the family with nearly 36 inches of legroom and to take your training equipment with you as well like exercise balls and other gym equipment, since the car has the space for it.

 The new Colorado 3.6-liter V-6 in the test truck was responsive and ran smoothly and strongly.
 Torque peaks at 269 foot-pounds at 4,000 rpm.